-- a) Establishing, developing and promoting innovation and technology centres; - b) Providing support on matters related to technical, legal, business, training, mentoring, networking and dissemination services; - c) Providing technology development services to small and medium enterprises (SMEs); - d) Building capacity of innovators and inventors through training, seminars, boot camps etc; - e) Encouraging innovation by students during their final year projects; and - f) Inculcating innovative culture by introducing IP and innovation modules in the training curricula or offer course on the same.
+- a) Establishing, developing and promoting innovation and technology centres; - Providing support on matters related to technical, legal, business, training, mentoring, networking and dissemination services; - c) Providing technology development services to small and medium enterprises (SMEs); - d) Building capacity of innovators and inventors through training, seminars, boot camps etc; - e) Encouraging innovation by students during their final year projects; and - f) Inculcating innovative culture by introducing IP and innovation modules in the training curricula or offer course on the same.

-5.1.9 Institutional Intellectual Property Management Office Technology Transfer Office licenses and formation of companies is referred Transfer Office.
-Technology IΡ Management Technology Licensing Office, or Commercialization Office, and so on.
-The primary role of technology transfer office is to facilitate interaction between the HEls/R&D institutions and industry. providing service. generating income. complying with regulations.
-The Institutional or Commercialization Policy is a key instrument for the operationalization of commercialization An process.
-Institutional IP Policy guides all relevant stakeholders involved in the commercialization process.
+5.2.5 Institutional Intellectual Property Management Office/Technology Transfer Office

+The unit responsible for managing intellectual property portfolio and bringing that IP to the market place through licenses and formation of companies is referred as Technology Transfer Office, IP Management Office, Technology Licensing Office, or Commercialization Office, and so on.
+The primary role of technology transfer office is to facilitate interaction between the HEIs/R&D institutions and industry, providing service, generating income, and complying with regulations.
+The Institutional IP or Commercialization Policy is a key instrument for the operationalization of commercialization process.
+An Institutional IP Policy guides all relevant stakeholders involved in the commercialization process.
 The issues to be addressed by institutional IP policy include, among others: